somnambulist-tech/domain/docs/value-objects.md

 EmailAddress then create your own VO for that purpose).

 VOs should be self-validating during construction.
-For this purpose, the Assertion library by Benjamin Eberlei is used, however you may wish to use another or filter_var() etc directly.
+For this purpose, the Assertion library by Benjamin Eberlei is used, however you may wish to use another or filter_var() etc. directly.

 If you see something missing or have suggestions for other methods, submit a PR or ticket.